L21T24/CCL1/README.md

 ## Lessons Learned:

-    <p>-OOP Practice is Key: Breaking down the game into manageable classes helped, but I need more experience with structuring code efficiently.</p>
+  -OOP Practice is Key: Breaking down the game into manageable classes helped, but I need more experience with structuring code efficiently.

-    <p>-Debugging Strategies Matter: Learning to debug collision issues and refine movement physics was valuable for future projects.</p>
+  -Debugging Strategies Matter: Learning to debug collision issues and refine movement physics was valuable for future projects.

-    <p>-Start Simple: Beginning with a minimal working version and gradually adding features made the development process more manageable.</p>
+  -Start Simple: Beginning with a minimal working version and gradually adding features made the development process more manageable.